UCL/cid-X/Docu/source/usage.rst

 Define:

-* The DVF text file ans an input,
+* The DVF text file as an input,
 * A nifti image (CT-like/attenuation) converted as described in the section above
 * The number voxels of the original simulation (nx, ny, and nz)
 * The voxel spacing (dx, dy, and dz)

 .. note::
-   Note that when using the generated DVFs with the nifty-reg package, the DVF defines relative displacements ( and not absolute deformations).
+   Note that when using the generated DVFs with the nifty-reg package, the DVF defines relative displacements (and not absolute deformations).